firebolt-db/godocs/docs/Guides/getting-started.md

 {: .note}
 If you used the **Load data** wizard, Firebolt has already created a database for you, and you can skip the following step.

+The following instructions show you how to create a database and then an engine.
+Note that you can also create the engine first.

 1) In the left navigation pane, select the **+** to the right **Databases**.